 Pasta in Campania.

 When it comes to pasta, there is a great variety in Campania.
-One of the best types of dried pasta on the market can be found in Gragnano, a short distance from Naples.
+One of the best types of dried pasta on the market is made in Gragnano, a short distance from Naples.
 Gragnano is known as the birthplace of industrially produced dried pasta.
 The main ingredient is durum wheat, which is harder than the softer wheat found in Northern Italy, so industrial pasta production was initially more successful in the South than in northern Italy, where home-made pasta was and is more popular.